Syrian Republican Guard: Equipment

+Post-Ba'athist Syria

+Small arms

+Since the fall of the Ba'athist regime, the status of the equipment used by the Republican Guard are currently unknown; however, during President Ahmed al-Sharaa's visit to Aleppo, his security detail, possibly part of the Republican Guard, were seen equipped with the AKS-74U carbine, and during his visit to Deir ez-Zor Governorate and Aleppo, his security detail were seen equipped with the Kale KCR assault rifle.

+Vehicles

+The Syrian Republican Guard under the Syrian transitional government operates several Chevrolet Suburbans alongside several Toyota Land Cruisers.

+Ba'athist Syria

-The Republican Guard tended to usually be better equipped than the standard Syrian Army.
-The Republican Guard had been documented and photographed using the American made M-16 rifle.
-The Soviet made AKM 7.62×39mm rifle was also used with a folding stock which makes it the AKMS variant.
-The AK-74 and the AKS-74U Carbine was used along with the more modern AK-100 series which both are chambered for 5.45×39mm.
-The AK-74M rifles were believed to have entered Syria in the mid to late 1990s following a deal with Russia.
-The AK-74M was also sometimes seen with an NSPU night vision optic sight or a GP-25 Grenade Launcher in some cases.
+Prior to the fall of the Ba'athist-led regime, The Republican Guard tended to usually be better equipped than the standard Syrian Army.
+The Republican Guard had been documented and photographed using the American-made M-16 rifle, the Soviet made AKMS, the AK-74, and its AKS-74U Carbine variant alongside the AK-100 series which both are chambered for 5.45×39mm.
+The AK-74M rifles were believed to have entered Syria in the mid to late 1990s following a weapons sale deal with Russia.
+The AK-74M was also sometimes seen with an NSPU night vision optic sight or a GP-25 grenade launcher in some cases.

-Members of the Republican Guard had also been seen with the Glock handgun which was in their holster.
-The Makarov PM 9×18mm pistol was also seen in use with the Guard and in holsters.
+Members of the Republican Guard had also been seen with the Glock handgun alongside the Makarov PM 9×18mm pistol in their holsters.
 Maher al-Assad, who was in the Republican Guard as a Commander and also is the brother of former President Bashar al-Assad, was seen with a Springfield Armory XD pistol in his holster while visiting troops.

 The NSV machine gun chambered for 12.7×108mm had also been used by the Republican Guard during the civil war and was usually seen being used whilst the guard members were in a building firing at rebels.
 The PKM machine gun chambered in 7.62×54mmR was also used by the Republican Guard.

 Armored units of the Guard were equipped with T-55, T-62, T-72 (T-72 Adra) and more modern T-90s.
 Some T-55s were upgraded with locally developed Viper thermal imager.
 All tanks were upgraded with soft-kill Sarab Active Protection System.
 The main IFVs of the SRG were the BMP-1 and the BMP-2.
-Since 2015, Russia was upgrading SRG with the most modern APCs such as BTR-80, BTR-82A, GAZ-2975 Tigr, BMPT-72 Terminator 2 and GAZ-39371 Vodnik, etc.
+Since 2015, Russia was upgrading SRG with the modern APCs such as BTR-80, BTR-82A, GAZ-2975 Tigr, BMPT-72 Terminator 2 and GAZ-39371 Vodnik, etc.